Providence Gold Mines (CVE:PHD) Shares Down 16.7%

-Shares of Providence Gold Mines Inc. (CVE:PHD – Get Rating) were down 16.7% on Monday .
+Providence Gold Mines Inc. (CVE:PHD – Get Rating)’s stock price was down 16.7% during trading on Monday .
 The stock traded as low as C$0.05 and last traded at C$0.05.
-Approximately 106,850 shares traded hands during mid-day trading, an increase of 107% from the average daily volume of 51,698 shares.
+Approximately 106,850 shares traded hands during trading, an increase of 107% from the average daily volume of 51,698 shares.
 The stock had previously closed at C$0.06.

 About Providence Gold Mines